French Income Tax

 - 10% off salary (within certain limits) (see below for additional deductions for those coming to work in France)

-- 40% off dividends (dependent on certain rules)
+- 40% off dividends (dependent on certain rules) - unless you opt for the above mentioned 30% flat tax.

 Many other deductions can be applied, ranging from employing baby-sitters to home insulation - see below.